Sodar

 Sodar, an acronym of sonic detection and ranging, is a meteorological instrument used as a wind profiler based on the scattering of sound waves by atmospheric turbulence.
-Sodar equipment are used to measure wind speed at various heights above the ground, and the thermodynamic structure of the lower layer of the atmosphere.
+Sodar equipment is used to measure wind speed at various heights above the ground, and the thermodynamic structure of the lower layer of the atmosphere.

 Sodar systems are in fact nothing more than sonar systems used in the air rather than in water.
 More specifically, since they operate using the Doppler effect with a multi-beam configuration to determine wind speed, they are the exact in-air equivalent to a subclass of sonar systems known as acoustic Doppler current profilers (ADCP).
 Other names used for sodar systems include sounder, echosounder and acoustic radar.

 Doppler sodar

 Commercial sodars operated to collect upper-air wind measurements consist of antennas that transmit and receive acoustic signals.
 A mono-static system uses the same antenna for transmitting and receiving, while a bi-static system uses separate antennas.
 The difference between the two antenna systems determines whether atmospheric scattering is by temperature fluctuations (in mono-static systems), or by both temperature and wind velocity fluctuations (in bi-static systems).

 Mono-static antenna systems can be divided into two categories: those using multiple axis individual antennas, and those using a single phased array antenna.
 The multiple-axis systems generally use three individual antennas aimed in specific directions to steer the acoustic beam.
 Using three independent (i.e. non-collinear) axes is enough to retrieve the three components of the wind speed, although using more axes would add redundancy and increase robustness to noise when estimating the wind speed, using a least-squares approach.
 One antenna is generally aimed vertically, and the other two are tilted slightly from the vertical at an orthogonal angle.
 Each of the individual antennas may use a single transducer focused into a parabolic reflector to form a parabolic loudspeaker, or an array of speaker drivers and horns (transducers) all transmitting in-phase to form a single beam.
 Both the tilt angle from the vertical and the azimuth angle of each antenna are fixed when the system is set up.